neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 ---

-# Hierarchical clustering of neurons by connectivity
+# Neurons clustered by connectivity using recursive spectral clustering

+Where to stop splitting?

 ![center](../../images/bar-dendrogram-wide.svg)